Weddings in ancient Rome: Flammeum

 Evidence from Roman literature suggests that the veil either entirely or almost entirely masked the bride's appearance: In the play Casina by Plautus, the plot requires that a male slave be effectively disguised as a female bride and Ovid describes a myth in which the god Mars is tricked into wedding the goddess Anna Perenna under the impression that he was marrying Minerva.
 However, wedding depictions in Roman artwork typically portray the faces of the brides uncovered, possibly because the artists wanted to ensure the viewers could recognize their faces or due to difficulty depicting a translucent material.
 Two examples of sarcophagi from the around 180 CE depict brides with their veils drawn so far back that their hair is visible.
-However, another sarcophagus dating to 170 CE shows the bride with her veil pulled forwards and her head tilted downwards, possibly in a submissive pose; her face is visible, although not as clearly as the other sarcophagi.
-Wedding scenes from a sarcophagus dated to 380-390 CE portray a bride with a towering veil; the veil is large enough to make her appear taller than her husband, presumably because it covers an intricate bridal coiffure underneath.
+However, another sarcophagus dating to 170 CE shows the bride with her veil pulled forwards and her head tilted downward, possibly in a submissive pose; her face is visible, although not as clearly as the other sarcophagi.
+Wedding scenes from a sarcophagus dated to 380–390 CE portray a bride with a towering veil; the veil is large enough to make her appear taller than her husband, presumably because it covers an intricate bridal coiffure underneath.
 One of the scenes from this sarcophagus portrays the woman with a cloak covering each shoulder and, like the other sarcophagi, drawn over the base of her throat.

 Jan Radicke argues that many artistic depictions portray the flammeum not as a veil, but as instead a "bridal scarf."
 For instance, a sarcophagus from Mantua portraying the story of Medea depicts Creusa, the bride of Jason, wearing a scarf that falls back on her head and covers the shoulders.
 Another Roman wedding depiction, this time from a late-Republican gravestone for Aurelia Philematium and her husband, portrays the bride with a scarf attached to her hair.
 In the Villa Imperiale, a fresco depicts a woman that may tentatively identified as the bride with an orange scarf.
 He further cites a passage from the 2nd-century BCE Roman author Caecilius Statius: "That yesterday he'd looked in from the roof, had this announced, and straight the flammeum was spread."
 In this passage, the flammeum is displayed within the house to signal that the wedding is going to occur soon.
 Radicke argues that it is more likely that the Romans would display a larger scarf rather than a small veil.
 Radicke cites another passage from Catullus in which the author describes the god Hymen—presumably—dressed like a bride.
 Catullus states that Hymen wears both the flammeum, and has their head covered by a wreath made from marjoram.